Andrewalderton/fullstack-nanodegree-item-catalog/README.md

 An item catalog web app created using Flask for the Udacity Full Stack Nanodegree.
 The application provides a list of items within a variety of categories and integrates third party user registration and authentication.
 Authenticated users have the ability to post, edit, and delete their own items and categories.

+**Update:** A live version of the app is now available at [item-catalog-andrewalderton.herokuapp.com](https://item-catalog-andrewalderton.herokuapp.com/).
+Alternatively, follow the instructions below to set up the project on your machine.

 ## Setup

 You will need Vagrant and Virtualbox installed in order to run the app.